-It is clear that every dollar of USF assistance or Fresh Start forgiveness that can be provided to customers will reduce their arrearages.
-It is also clear that for some customers, the pandemic and associated shutoff moratoria have left them with insurmountable arrearages.
+Every dollar of USF assistance or Fresh Start forgiveness that can be provided to customers will reduce their arrearages.
+For some customers, the pandemic and associated shutoff moratoria have left them with insurmountable arrearages.
 Continuing a more generous level of eligibility under USF may allow more of those customers the opportunity to work through their present circumstances.
-However, given that each customer's circumstances are different, and what is insurmountable to one customer may not be to another customer of similar means, it is difficult to draw more complex conclusions about the impact of the USF and Fresh Start expansions.
+However, given that each customers' circumstances are different, and what is insurmountable to one customer may not be to another customer of similar means, it is difficult to draw more complex conclusions about the impact of the USF and Fresh Start expansions.

-In furtherance of this point, JCP&L notes that it had \$62.6 million in residential customer arrears more than 30 days past due in December 2021.
-This amount decreased to \$45.6 million in December 2022.
-During 2022, approximately \$22.5 million in assistance through American Rescue Plan ("ARP") was provided to JCP&L customers, as well as approximately \$21 million through USF and Fresh Start.
-Unquestionably, the reduction in residential arrears from 2021 to 2022 can be attributed in part to the assistance provided through these programs, but there is not a direct correlation that can be drawn and that can account for numerous other variables that may have affected individual customers' circumstances during this period.
+In furtherance of this point, NJNG notes that it had \$17.5 million in residential customer arrears more than 30 days past due in December 2021.
+This amount decreased to \$12.4 million in December 2022.
+During 2022, approximately \$9.0 million in assistance through American Rescue Plan ("ARP") was provided to NJNG customers, as well as approximately \$5.9 million through USF and Fresh Start.
+Unquestionably, the reduction in residential arrears from 2021 to 2022 can be attributed in part to the assistance provided through these programs, but there is not a direct correlation that can be drawn and that can account for numerous other variables that may have affected individual customer circumstances during this period.

-JCP&L thanks Staff for the opportunity to comment in this proceeding.
+NJNG thanks Staff for the opportunity to comment in this proceeding.
 The Company again notes that the eligibility and benefit enhancements to the USF and Fresh Start Programs under the June 2021 Order were prudent and appropriate.
 The Company believes that there is benefit to continuing a number of those enhancements for an additional period, as the lingering impact of the pandemic continues to elevate customer arrears.